 Until her death at age eighty-four, Emilie Loring continued to write the youthful, romantic stories for which she is so well known.
 By her standard, she never reached old age.

-More than five thousand pages of original research have gone into Happy Landings: The Life Behind Emilie Loring’s Stories.
+More than five thousand pages of original research have gone into Happy Landings: Emilie Loring’s Life, Writing, and Wisdom.
 There is so much more to tell.
 What would you like to know about Emilie Loring?
 Please share your thoughts!